 Our a3 score for Funding Structure reflects Spar Nord's relatively solid funding profile.
-Spar Nord's customer deposits (excluding deposits from pooled plans and repo transactions) accounted for the bulk of total assets (56%) as of June 2021.
-Furthermore, the bank's reliance on confidence-sensitive market funding remained low at 10% of tangible banking assets as of June 2021, up from 5% as of year-end 2018, following the bank's senior non-preferred debt issuances in 2019.
+Spar Nord's customer deposits (excluding deposits from pooled plans and repo transactions) accounted for the bulk of total assets (58%) as of June 2022.
+Furthermore, the bank's reliance on confidence sensitive market funding remained low at 10.8% of tangible banking assets as of June 2022.

 We expect the bank's market funding to increase moderately as the bank issues eligible debt to meet its minimum own funds and eligible liabilities (MREL) requirements.
-The Bank expects that the MREL requirement, when fully phased-in, will lead to a total need for issuing MREL capital of around DKK 6-7 billion.
-The outstanding amount of senior non-preferred debt as of June 2021 was DKK4.8 billion, and the bank plans another DKK2 billion to be issued ahead of the final phase-in on 1 July 2022.
+The Bank expects that the MREL requirement, when fully phased-in, will lead to a total need for issuing MREL eligible debt of around DKK8 billion.
+The outstanding amount of senior non-preferred debt as of June 2022 was DKK4.6 billion, and the bank plans another DKK2-3 billion to be issued before the next phasing in at 1 January 2023.